EugeneJoe/alx-low_level_programming/0x0C-more_malloc_free/README.md

 If min is greater than max, the function returns NULL.
 If malloc fails, retunr NULL.
 If success, the function returns a pointer to the newly created array.

+## 100-realloc.c

+Reallocates a memory block using malloc and copies the old memory block contents to the new memory block contents.
+The function resizes a previously allocated memory block and frees the old memory block.

+## 101-mul.c

+Multiplies two numbers stored in strings and prints the result.
+If more than 2 strings are passed, the function prints 'Error' and exits with a status of 98.
+If a non-digit character is encountered, the function prints 'Error' and exits with a status of 98.